PopovEvgeniy/glbstrip/readme.txt

 0.4.3: The small changes.
 0.4.3.1-0.4.3.2: The documentation has been updated.
 0.4.4: The source code was recompiled under Lazarus 4.0 RC1.
+0.4.5: The source code was recompiled under Lazarus 4.0 RC3.
+0.4.6: The small changes.